Something About Merri….

 photo by Guido Harari

-In addition, she is author of two photography books and her work is represented by Morrison Hotel Gallery in New York and Los Angeles.
+In addition, she is author of two photography books and her photos have been used in a multitude of books and films.

 In 2022, four of Merri’s generative digital fine art works on metal, (originally a part of her thesis exhibition at UMass) were commissioned by Google to be displayed in their new building in Cambridge MA.